 Financial assets at fair value through profit or loss are financial assets held for trading.
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term.
-Derivative financial insvestments are also categorised as held for trading.

 Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are classified as receivables and payables in the balance sheet.